 Both of the models described above are approximate.
 The local dynamic model ignores dependency between features, and the global dynamic model is usually too coarse to be of use for feature matching.
-By ignoring dependency between features, the feature extraction algorithm assumes that the joint distribution of the state and the appearance conditioned on all previous observations is however the true distribution, which accounts for interfeature dependencies, is
+For example, by ignoring dependency between features, the feature extraction algorithm assumes that the joint distribution of the state and the appearance conditioned on all previous observations: